-Start an entertaining tour through the old town of Abensberg with the digital tour guide.
+Embark on an entertaining guided tour through the old town of Abensberg with the digital tour guide.
 Simply scan the QR code and download the app.
 Have fun...

 Author: Karin Vogt